simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 You now have a working computer for conducting all class work for the DevOps Practioner course.

+See what is install.
+Explore the machine.
+`ls -l`

+### Step 7

+We will need the build tool Maven for later exercises.
+We will now install Maven.
+We need to be root, so we will use `sudo`.
+`sudo apt-get install maven`
+You will see a long list of dependencies.
+Enter `Y` to accept them.

+Maven will get installed.

+Check the versions of Java and Maven which are installed.
+`java -version`
+`mvn -v`

+### Step 8

-## Stopping your lab computer
+Stopping your lab computer.

+Close the SSH window.
+`exit`

 You will want to stop the lab computer at the end of each day to prevent it from accumulating costs during the evening and night.

-### Step 1

-From the Google Cloud Shell window type the following:

-gcloud compute instances top lab

-Or from the Web UI you can navigate to the Compute Engine section and select you lab computer.
+From the Web UI you can navigate to the Compute Engine section and select your lab computer.
 When it is selected click on the icon representing the "Stop" operation.